 There are many perks to having an en suite bathroom.
 Most people see an en suite bathroom as a plus when buying a new home.
 These are the main reasons why buyers are in love with the idea of an en suite bathroom.

 No one likes wandering around at night, in the dark, and finding the bathroom.
 Stumbling down the hallway or the stairs isn’t always the safest.
-That’s why having a bathroom attached to your room is amazing, especially at night.
+That’s why having a bathroom attached to your room is amazing.

 It’s best to keep your other bathroom near the kids’ room while keeping your en suite bathroom attached to your room.
 That said, if you don’t have an en suite bathroom, you’ll probably want your only bathroom by the kids’ room.